Planes of matrices of constant rank and globally generated vector bundles: Preliminaries

 \begin{ex}\emph{The line bundles $\OP(i)$.} For every odd number $2i+1\geq 3$ a general linear system of dimension 3 of skew-symmetric matrices of size $2i+1$ is of constant rank $2i$, with extension

 This simply follows by the fact that the secant variety $\sigma_i\GG(1,2i)$ has codimension $3$ in $\PP(\Lambda^2 V)$, where now $\dim V=2i+1$.
 An explicit example is the matrix

 \end{ex}

-We are now ready to prove Theorem \ref{quot}. \begin{proof}[Proof of Theorem \ref{quot}] Assume that $E$ is a rank $2$ quotient of a bundle $F$ of the form:
+We are now ready to prove Theorem \ref{quot}. \begin{proof}[Proof of Theorem \ref{quot}] Assume that $E$ is a rank $2$ quotient of a bundle $F$ of the form \eqref{sommadiretta}.

-with $i\geq 1$ and $a_i, b\geq 0$ for all $i$.
 Take the direct sum of $b$ copies of the matrix $A_Q$ and, for all $i$, $a_i$ copies of the matrix $A_i$ and let $A$ be the direct sum of all these matrices: its Coker is $F$.
-To conclude it is enough to apply Proposition \ref{proj}. \end{proof}
+To conclude it is enough to apply Proposition \ref{proj} and Remark \ref{proiezione}. \end{proof}

 \begin{rem} The Chern classes of the bundle $F$ appearing in \eqref{sommadiretta} can be computed using repeatedly the well-known formulas $c_1(A\oplus B)=c_1(A)+c_1(B)$ and $c_2(A\oplus B)=c_2(A)+c_2(B)+c_1(A)c_1(B)$, with $A$ and $B$ any two vector bundles on a projective space $\PP$.
 It is then straightforward (and boring) to see that: